xuandat2001/Social-Media-Application/README.txt

 Step 3: Open the Integrated Terminal for the Back-end folder.
-        Install the following necessary packages and dependencies below: npm install nodemon
+        Install the following necessary packages and dependencies below: npm install
-        npm install ...
+        npm install nodemon (Optional but recommended)
         Next, move into the 'server' subfolder using the command "cd .\server\" .
-Lastly, start the backend server using the command "nodemon .\index.js"
+Lastly, start the backend server using the command "nodemon .\index.js" or "node .\index.js"

 Step 4: Open the Integrated Terminal for the Front-end folder.
         Install all the necessary packages and dependencies by using the command "npm install"